Usbac/wolff/docs/language.md

 If the system language is set to english that will return true if the english language of home exists, false otherwise.

-But you can specify a specific language using the second parameter.
+But you can specify a language using the second parameter.

 ```php
 Language::exists('home', 'spanish');